flavienbwk/book-devops/eng/README.md

 - Software source code
 - Infrastructure documentation
 - Infrastructure administration scripts
-- Security rules (see chapter "[Continuous Integration and Security](#intégration-continue-et-sécurité)")
+- Security rules (see chapter "[Continuous integration and security](#continuous-integration-and-security)")
 - Software quality rules

 ![GitLab and GitHub interfaces for (from left to right): project management, documentation visualization, code capitalization.\label{fig:gitlab_github_illustrations_screenshots}](./images/gitlab_github_illustrations_screenshots.png)

-The goal is to store as much knowledge as possible in one place, ensuring the most up-to-date documentation is always consulted (fig. <spanc/>\ref{fig:gitlab_github_illustrations_screenshots}]).
+The goal is to store as much knowledge as possible in one place, ensuring the most up-to-date documentation is always consulted (fig. <spanc/>\ref{fig:gitlab_github_illustrations_screenshots}).

 _git_ is a means to consider for capitalizing on guides, tutorials, and even administrative procedures for my teams.
 If someone spots an error or outdated information in documentation, they can directly suggest the modification in _git_ to keep the document current.